On a Class of Martingale Problems on Banach Spaces: Introduction

 on a separable Banach space $E$.
-Here, $A$ is the generator of a strongly continuous semigroup $\bS$ on $E$, $W_H$ is a cylindrical Wiener process with values in a separable Hilbert space $H$ and the nonlinearities $F: E \to E$ and $G: E \to \cL (H,E)$ satisfy suitable measurability and (local) boundedness assumptions.
-In fact, we shall consider even a more general situation to take into account smoothing effects of the semigroup.
+Here, $A$ is the generator of a strongly continuous semigroup $S$ on $E$, $W_H$ is an $H$-cylindrical Wiener process where $H$ is a separable Hilbert space and the nonlinearities $F: E \to E$ and $G: E \to \cL (H,E)$ satisfy suitable measurability and (local) boundedness assumptions.
+In fact, we shall consider a slightly more general situation and allow the nonlinearities to take values in a larger Banach space $\tilde{E}$, resp.\ $\cL (H, \tilde{E})$.
 We will make our assumptions precise in Section \ref{sect.sde}.